btdt: “been there, done that”

 You can specify multiple cache keys.
 This allows to have a fallback mechanism.
 The cache keys will be tried in order during the restore operation and allow you to use a cache which might not contain the exact dependencies required, but could still speed up the installation if most of them are contained.

-the usage of multiple cache keys could look like this:
+With npm the usage of multiple cache keys could look like this:

 CACHE_KEY=cache-key-$(btdt hash package-lock.json)